 An isokinetic dynamometer (Lido Multi Joint II, USA) was used to measure maximal voluntary muscle strength of the dominant knee extensors and flexors.
-Concentric contractions were performed in all patients at an angular velocity of 60°/s and the highest value of 7 repetitions recorded as the maximal muscle strength measured in Nm (23-25).
-Published norms are available for the Danish background population (26).
+Concentric contractions were performed in all patients at an angular velocity of 60°/s and the highest value of 7 repetitions recorded as the maximal muscle strength measured in Nm (29-31).
+Published norms are available for the Danish background population (32).

-Grippit[®] dynamometer
+The Grippit® dynamometer

-Grippit® was used to measure maximal grip strength (N), as well as sustained grip strength averaged over a 10 s period (N) (27).
-Grippit® has demonstrated good intra- and inter-rater reliability in healthy adults (28) as well as ability to detect changes in grip strength in patients with fibromyalgia (29).
+Grippit® was used to measure maximal grip strength (N), as well as sustained grip strength averaged over a 10 sec period (N) (33).
+Grippit® has demonstrated good intra- and inter-rater reliability in healthy adults (34) as well as ability to detect changes in grip strength in patients with fibromyalgia (35).

-Six-Min Walk Test (6MWT)
+Six-Minute Walk Test (6-MW)

-The 6MWT test was standardized and performed in a hospital corridor with a length of 100 m.
-Patients were given standard instructions to walk for 6 min at a pace that was efficient, but comfortable escorted by a physiotherapist.
-The distance walked in 6 min was recorded in meters.
-6MWT testing has been applied in fibromyalgia training studies and found to be reliable in this specific population (30, 31).
+The 6-MW test was standardised and performed in a hospital corridor with a length of 100 meters.
+Patients were given standard instructions to walk for 6 minutes at a pace that was efficient, but comfortable escorted by a physiotherapist.
+The distance walked in 6 minutes was recorded in meters.
+6-MW testing has been applied in fibromyalgia training studies and found to be reliable in this specific population (36, 37).